Ree-m/skinology-ecommerce-app/README.md

 - The app includes two distinct interfaces: one for regular users and one for admini.
 - Admin has full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.

+### Optimizations

+- Add pop up saying "item has been added to cart" and showing cart and cotine shopping buttons.

+- Adding loading states for each action.

+- Improve local setup instructions

+-

 ### Built With

 - [![Node][node.js]][node-url]